fbpx

 Faculty

 Across its seven subject areas, London Business School employs faculty members from over 30 countries.
-In addition to teaching courses, these scholars and practitioners help run the School’s five research centers and initiatives, which investigate topics such as private equity, entrepreneurship, energy markets and asset management.
+In addition to teaching courses, these scholars and practitioners help run the School’s four research centers and initiatives, which investigate topics such as private equity, entrepreneurship, leadership and asset management.

 Curriculum